ytakefuji/counting-for-entomologists/README.md

 <p>
 First paper published in Science in 1989: <a href="http://science.sciencemag.org/content/245/4923/1221">A near-optimum parallel planarization algorithm, Science, pp.1221-1223 (124 cited)(</a>
 <p>
-Deep vs shallow published in COMPUTER in 1992: <a href="https://ieeexplore.ieee.org/abstract/document/144401/">Functional Link Net Computing: Theory, system Architecture and Functionalities (559 cited)</a>
+Deep vs shallow published in IEEE COMPUTER in 1992: <a href="https://ieeexplore.ieee.org/abstract/document/144401/">Functional Link Net Computing: Theory, system Architecture and Functionalities (559 cited)</a>
 <p>
 First image processing in IEEE medical imaging in 1992: <a href="https://ieeexplore.ieee.org/abstract/document/141645/"> Optimization neural networks for the segmentation of magnetic resonance images (222 cited)</a>
 <p>